What is Economics?

 The field of Economics rewards creative and curious thinkers.
 Whether you realize it or not, you already have a rich personal experience with economics.
 You make dozens of economic choices every week: how much to study, work, and spend; what courses to take; and what to do on Saturday night.

-Economic theory helps you cut through the hype of the 24 hour news cycle.
-(Note: we could pose a series of questions here that would have to be changed over time – for example what is the cost of the war, what are the causes of the current economic downturn.)
+Economic theory helps you cut through the hype of the 24-hour news cycle.
+What are the implications of not raising the ceiling on the national debt?
+Why is the national debt so high?
+Who owns the national debt?
+What are the “true” economic costs of the national debt?
 Ultimately, studying economics prepares you to deal with a rapidly changing world and develop skills valued by employers.

 With the major changes that have taken place in the world of work, the rapid changes in technology and globalization, it is not uncommon for individuals to make several career changes during their lives.
-Today's hot specialized degree has often become tomorrow's target for downsizing.
-Companies that were relatively unchallenged in the domestic market have suffered as a result of global competition.
-As a result, experts in career development recommend that one seriously consider a flexible degree such as economics.
+Today’s hot specialized degree has often become tomorrow’s target for downsizing.
+Companies that were relatively unchallenged in the domestic market have suffered because of global competition.
+As a result, experts in career development recommend seriously considering a flexible degree such as economics.